| When I went looking for a 44 front end to

 of the axle’s construction and assembly which can make a trail repair

-a lot easier to figure out.
 As with every Jeep repair I do, my first step was to go to town with

 the liquid wrench spraying the heck out of the axle.
 Basically every bolt